RISING AGAINST THE CURRENT

 All photos by Sita Thapa/Anu Shrestha

 Anu Shrestha, from Kathmandu, is yet another senior rafting and kayaking trainer.
-Being one of the international level assistant judges Anu has already spent over 14 years in the field of rafting and kayaking.
+Being one of the international-level assistant judges, Anu has already spent over 14 years in the field of rafting and kayaking.
 Recently she is in Pokhara to train in the art and skill of rafting and kayaking with a group of young girls who have come from different parts of the country.

 The responsibility of making rafting and kayaking popular among females now rests on the shoulders of these five senior women.
-They are Anu Shrestha, Kathmandu, Sita Thapa, Pokhara, Akriti Khapangi, Udaypur, Sushma Kateth, Sunsari, and Sudha Rai, Khotang.
-These five women duly understand that the path ahead is fraught with several challenges and they have no choice but to accept it.
+They are Anu Shrestha, Kathmandu; Sita Thapa, Pokhara; Akriti Khapangi, Udaypur; Sushma Kateth, Sunsari; and Sudha Rai, Khotang.
+These five women duly understand that the path ahead is fraught with several challenges, and they have no choice but to accept it.

 In order to meet financial needs, Anu Shrestha has established an organization.
-It is Project Life Trek and Anu is the president of this organization.
+It is Project Life Trek, and Anu is the president of this organization.
 “We are involved in various fundraising activities.
 We even ask for donations from different organizations and individuals.
-There are some good Samaritans who want to promote Nepali girls to shine in the international arena”.
+There are some good Samaritans who want to promote Nepali girls to shine in the international arena."

 At present, five senior trainers and four new girls from different parts of the country have joined the close camp training session in Pokhara.
 They are going through rigorous rafting and kayaking practice.

 “Irrespective of bone-chilling weather, we get up at 4 o’clock in the early morning and go for 10km running.
 At 8 o’clock, we prepare our breakfast and eat.
-We take our lunch before 10 o’clock and once again we go to Fewa Lake for the practice”, said Chhesang Ghising a new trainee who came all the way from Sindhuli.
+We take our lunch before 10 o'clock, and once again we go to Fewa Lake for the practice," said Chhesang Ghising, a new trainee who came all the way from Sindhuli.

 “We are working very hard with four of our new trainee girls.
-Once the training is over, we want to make one strong women’s rafting team and this team will be the first Nepali women’s rafting team.
+Once the training is over, we want to make one strong women’s rafting team, and this will be the first Nepali women’s rafting team.
 In the meantime, men are practicing in the Trishuli River.
 The qualified men will participate in the forthcoming World Rafting Championship that will take place in Nepal,” informed Anu Shrestha, one of the senior female trainers.

-While speaking with this scribe Anu Shrestha said that all four new trainee girls are determined to take up rafting and kayaking as their professions.
+While speaking with this scribe, Anu Shrestha said that all four new trainee girls are determined to take up rafting and kayaking as their professions.
 “Nepali women can take up rafting as a profession.
-It can be a lucrative profession for Nepali women as Nepal is a famous destination for international rafters and kayakers.
+It can be a lucrative profession for Nepali women, as Nepal is a famous destination for international rafters and kayakers.
 Nepal has world-famous rivers such as the Trishuli River, Seti River, Bhote Koshi River, Kali Gandaki River, Marsyandi River, Sun Koshi River, Arun River, Karnali River, and Tamur River.
 These rivers are considered the most ideal rivers for rafting and kayaking.
-September to early December and March to June is the most ideal time for rafting and kayaking in Nepal”.
+September to early December and March to June is the most ideal time for rafting and kayaking in Nepal ”.

 In the meantime, some companies have come forward with their helping hands.
 Paddle Nepal, a leading rafting and kayaking company in Nepal, has provided the necessary gear.
 “The Project Life Trek (PLT) has provided necessary rations.
-We are extremely thankful to Pabitra Thapa who provided her empty shutter for us to stay until our training is over.
+We are extremely thankful to Pabitra Thapa, who provided her empty shutter for us to stay in until our training is over.
 Without such assistance, it would be extremely difficult for us to continue the training.
 Moreover, we have not charged any fee for the month-long training.
-The training has been made completely free”.
+The training has been made completely free."

 The struggle of these five women rafters must be appreciated because they are working hard to build a woman’s rafting team entirely by their own efforts.
 Their only purpose is to give Nepalese women rafters international recognition.
 Their sheer determination and commitment have taken them so far.
 But the state should come out in support of these women rafters to build a first-ever professional rafters and kayakers team in Nepal.